CDL-Quantum/CohortProject_2022/Week3_Shor/README.md

 Looking at the original paper ([variational quantum factoring](https://arxiv.org/abs/1808.08927)) and the experiments performed by [mstechly](https://github.com/mstechly/vqf) we find the following-

 1. As $m$ gets bigger the the number of qubits needed to factor $m = p \times q$ icreases rapidly without classical preprocessing.
 With classical preprocessing however the number of qubits increases much more slowly.
+After the classical preprocessing, the number of qubits necessary for the VQF algorithm scales approximately as $\mathcal{O}(n_m)$.
+In contrast, with no classical preprocessing, VQF’s qubit requirements scale as $\mathcal{O}(n_mlog (n_m))$ asymptotically(see FIG. 1. in [variational quantum factoring](https://arxiv.org/abs/1808.08927)).

-2. Further elaborating on the above if we don't know the length of $p, q$ the qubit scaling (with classical preprocessing)  in advance is worse that compared to the case when the  length of $p, q$ is known.
+2. Further elaborating on the above, if we don't know the length of $p, q$ in advance, the qubit scaling (with classical preprocessing)  is worse than that compared to the case when the  length of $p, q$ is known.

-3. The closeness of the VQF results tothe exact result crucially depends of the choice of $m$.
+3. The closeness of the VQF results to the exact result crucially depends of the choice of $m$.
 For certain numbers the VQF results are very close to the exact one, whereas for others its very bad (see FIG. 2. in [variational quantum factoring](https://arxiv.org/abs/1808.08927)).

-4. The number of BFGS function evaluations increases withthe number of circuit layers (see FIG. 3. in [variational quantum factoring](https://arxiv.org/abs/1808.08927)).
+4. The number of BFGS function evaluations increases with the number of circuit layers (see FIG. 3. in [variational quantum factoring](https://arxiv.org/abs/1808.08927)).
 (The scaling is approximately linear.)

 5. [mstechly](https://github.com/mstechly/vqf) also found that for certain numbers no matter how hard you try, you cannot find the exact solution with just one QAOA layer.